Simulating Open Quantum Systems Using Hamiltonian Simulations

 This paper presents a novel approach to simulating the Lindblad equation.
 Our method leverages the intimate relationship between Lindblad dynamics, stochastic differential equations (SDEs), and Hamiltonian simulations.
 We show that, by adding extra ancilla qubits, the Lindblad dynamics can be incorporated into a unitary dynamics in a larger Hilbert space.
 Moreover, the unitary dynamics can be simulated using a quantum circuit that only involves Hamiltonian simulation and tracing out the ancilla qubits (see \cref{fig:circuit}).
 In this work, we present a systematic approach for constructing this unitary map and the corresponding Hamiltonian.
 Compared to other Lindblad simulation methods~\cite{wang2013solovay,CW17,CL17}, our proposed method has several distinct features:

-\begin{enumerate} \item Our numerical scheme reduces the Lindblad simulation problem to Hamiltonian simulations, for which many algorithms are available. \item When a unitary dynamics is constructed for the Hamiltonian simulation (e.g., via Trotterization), there is no need for additional post-selection in measurement outcomes.
-The unitary evolution and the trace-out procedure guarantee that the success probability at each step is one, eliminating the need for amplitude amplification procedures. \item The algorithm can be systematically improved to achieve high-order accuracy. \item The algorithm can be easily generalized to time-dependent Lindbladians in applications such as driven open quantum systems.
-Such direct generalization is highly non-trivial for many existing algorithms. \end{enumerate}
+\begin{enumerate} \item Our numerical scheme reduces the Lindblad simulation problem to Hamiltonian simulations, for which many algorithms are available. \item When a unitary dynamics is constructed for the Hamiltonian simulation (e.g., via Trotterization), there is no need for additional postselection in measurement outcomes.
+The unitary evolution and the trace-out procedure guarantee that the success probability at each step is one, eliminating the need for amplitude-amplification procedures.

+\item The algorithm can be systematically improved to achieve high-order accuracy. \item The algorithm can be easily generalized to time-dependent Lindbladians in applications such as driven open quantum systems.
+Such direct generalization is highly nontrivial for many existing algorithms. \end{enumerate}

 Our procedure involves the following three steps, summarized in \cref{fig:circuit}.
-For simplicity, the Lindbladian dynamics is assumed to be time-independent.
+For simplicity, the Lindbladian dynamics are assumed to be time independent.
 The detailed explanation of the flowchart can be found in \cref{sec:main_thm_algorithm}.

 \begin{enumerate}